lacomaofficial/Neural-Decoding-LightGBM-Classifier/README.md

 3. **Performance Assessment**: We evaluate the model's performance

-- **Classification Report**: Analyzing precision scores:
+ - **Classification Report**:
    - "Face" predictions show the highest precision (86%).
    - "Rest" predictions also have high precision (86%).
    - "Scrambledpix" and "House" predictions exhibit comparable precision (86% and 79% respectively).
    - "Shoe" predictions display the lowest precision (65%).

  - **Summary**: The model excels in "face" and "rest" prediction, while "shoe" classification can be enhanced.

 4. **Feature Importance Visualization**: Visualizing feature importances, we unveil key brain regions driving our model's predictions.